|

 But could any writer come up with a yarn as good as her favourite tale to tell visitors?

+She told Diary: “Perhaps my favourite is that of George Wombwell.
 “He ran a travelling menagerie and his grave is marked by a sleeping lion.”

 The story of Wombwell features an unlikely career which started when he bought two boa constrictors from a sailor in a Soho pub.
 He toured the inns of the old West End and charged a penny a peek.
 He began a travelling menagerie which brought him great riches.